Should a woman with an intellectual disability be put on GLP-1 therapy if she’s morbidly obese and has no chance of losing weight on her own?

 Most of what we know about these game-changing medications comes from studies in the general population – or what may seem like the general population.

-For example, if I myself were obese and wanted to participate in a study on a new type of GLP-1 for weight loss, I’d feel absolutely no need to disclose my autism diagnosis.
+For example, if I myself were obese and wanted to participate in a study on a new type of GLP-1 for weight loss, I’d feel absolutely no need to disclose my Level 1 autism diagnosis.

-It’s also possible that somewhere out there, a woman with a daughter like Kelcie has convinced a doctor to prescribe a GLP-1 for her daughter – with Mom administering the injections.
+And it’s also possible that somewhere out there, a woman with a daughter like Kelcie has convinced a doctor to prescribe a GLP-1 for her daughter – with Mom administering the injections.

 Morbid obesity is disproportionately present in this population.

-They might respond differently to these drugs, and they may have other health issues or challenges that affect how well the treatment works.
+Some might respond differently to these drugs, and they may have other health issues or challenges that affect how well the treatment works.

 Safety is important too; GLP‑1 drugs can cause stomach problems, and some side effects might be harder to notice or manage if the person has trouble communicating.